geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 ## One more try

-Next day I realized it was netplan..
-I had removed the installer squashfs and seems it was handling doing some netplan configuration inside of it.
+Wednesday came and I quickly realized it was netplan..
+I think because I had removed the installer squashfs not thinking much about it..
+It must have been initalizing a netplan file.

-At the end of the work day I built the iso again and coordinated the other laptop turned on.
+At the end of the work day I made some changes and built the iso again.
 Quick rustdesk and rufus later...

 USB inserted and there it was!